filetrust/Glasswall-Security-Policies/policies/Cloud Computing Policy.md

 - No instance in the Glasswall Cloud Environment should have a publicly facing IP and should not be visible to any OSINT tools, unless agreed otherwise with the IT Manager or Security Champion from the applicable squad.

-- Any resource created in the AWS or Azure environment should have a security tag.
-If resources do not have a security tag they will be   reviewed by the IT or InfoSec team with the outcome of possible removal of the same.
-The Security Champion should have an overview of   all the assets tagged and monitor them regularly.
+Open ports should be only for neccessary services, all other ports should be closed.

 - Any new resource created in the cloud environment needs to have a threat model in place before deployment